gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 auditability because merge commits can be assumed to not contain arbitrary code changes.

 After a rebase, reviewers are encouraged to sign off on the force push.
-This should be relatively straightforward with the `git range-diff` tool explained in the [productivity notes](/doc/productivity.md#diff-the-diffs-with-git-range-diff).
+This should be relatively straightforward with the `git range-diff` tool.
 To avoid needless review churn, maintainers will generally merge pull requests that received the most review attention first.

 Pull Request Philosophy
 -----------------------

-Patchsets should always be focused.
+Patchsets are encouraged to be focused.
 For example, a pull request could add a feature, fix a bug, or refactor code; but not a mixture.
-Please also avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.
+Please also try to avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.